Position

 • Previous experience as an Extrusion Operator or in a similar manufacturing role.

-• Ability to read and interpret technical instructions and blueprints.
+• Ability to read and interpret technical instructions, blueprints, and specifications.

 Is becoming a Extrusion Operator a good career path?